 According to the report, the request was classified as problematic, among other things, because the 56-year-old is in prison in Germany.
 In addition, Moscow is demanding the release of Russian arms dealer Viktor Bout, who has been imprisoned in the United States.

 US Secretary of State Antony Blinken spoke to his Russian counterpart Sergey Lavrov on Friday for the first time since the war in Ukraine began.
 The background is an offer by the USA that the release of the US basketball player Brittney Griner imprisoned in Russia and the American citizen Paul Whelan should be achieved.
-The US government has not yet released any details about the nature of the offer and has not confirmed that it will be a prisoner swap.
+The US government has not yet released any details regarding the nature of the offer and has not confirmed that it will be a prisoner swap.
 Up until now, there had always been reports of an exchange of prisoners with arms dealer Bout.

 The so-called Tiergarten murder had led to diplomatic upheavals between Germany and Russia.
 Both states expelled several diplomats from the other country.
 In August 2019, a Georgian was shot dead in the Kleiner Tiergarten park in Berlin.
 The Berlin Court of Appeal had sentenced a Russian to life imprisonment.
 The judges were convinced that he acted on behalf of Russian state authorities.
 Russia denies such allegations.